 Confirmations for interest rate derivatives typically incorporate the 2006 ISDA Definitions.
 Other definitions booklets for other derivative products that reference IBORs (e.g. equity, FX and commodity) also exist.
 All address, to a greater or lesser extent, the consequences of the unavailability of an IBOR but, with some exceptions, they generally only work effectively where the unavailability is temporary.
 They are not therefore always suitable where the IBOR has been permanently discontinued or, for that matter, where any required regulatory approval for administration, contribution or use of the IBOR does not or ceases to exist or is suspended.

-In order to avoid situations whereby the performance of a derivative would be compromised, ISDA has developed a Benchmarks Supplement, (including various product-specific Annexes)which includes various fall-backs to deal with permanent IBOR discontinuance or benchmark regulatory non-compliance (where these events are not already addressed in the relevant Definitions booklet).
-Work is ongoing in relation to supplement the ISDA 2006 definition which, when the relevant supplement is published, will apply priority fall-backs in relation to certain designated IBORs on the occurrence of an “index cessation event”.
+In order to avoid situations whereby the performance of a derivative would be compromised, ISDA has developed a Benchmarks Supplement (including various product-specific Annexes), which includes various fall-backs to deal with permanent IBOR discontinuance or benchmark regulatory non-compliance (where these events are not already addressed in the relevant Definitions booklet).
+Work is ongoing to supplement the ISDA 2006 Definitions which, when the relevant supplement is published, will apply priority fall-backs in relation to certain designated IBORs on the occurrence of an “index cessation event”.
 This is designed to ensure that, where a specific IBOR is intended to transition in an orderly manner to a specified RFR, the transition occurs as intended.

 The aim of these documents is to assist users of benchmarks to comply with their obligations under the EU Benchmarks Regulation and to provide for the consequences of a permanent cessation of (or of regulatory non-compliance with respect to) a benchmark, such as an IBOR, in the context of transactions that incorporate one or more of the 2006 ISDA Definitions, the 2002 ISDA Equity Derivatives Definitions, the 1998 FX and Currency Option Definitions and the 2005 ISDA Commodity Definitions.
 The Benchmarks Supplement was published in final form on 19 September 2018.
 While it is ostensibly motivated by a desire to help benchmark users to achieve compliance with the Benchmarks Regulation, it is also designed to be used more generally to ensure contractual robustness in relation to any ISDA-documented derivative contract that references a benchmark.
-Legacy and/or new trades that incorporate (either by way of (i) the ISDA 2018 Benchmarks Supplement Protocol published on 10 December 2018 or (ii) bilateral negotiation) the Benchmarks Supplement will automatically benefit from its fall-back provisions.
+Legacy and/or new trades that incorporate the Benchmarks Supplement (either by way of (i) the ISDA 2018 Benchmarks Supplement Protocol published on 10 December 2018 (itself available on the protocols section of the ISDA website and on ISDA Amend) or (ii) bilateral negotiation) will automatically benefit from its fall-back provisions.

 The Benchmarks Supplement provides for a waterfall of fall-backs that could apply on a permanent cessation of (or regulatory non-compliance with respect to) an IBOR, which may include: